-Adding ducks to our homestead was a natural step after chickens.
+Raising ducks on our homestead was a natural step after chickens.

-Well, at least to us it was.
 We wanted some personality, some different meat and a variety of eggs in case we decided to sell them.
 It was mind boggling to us how different they were in the beginning, and how fun they are now.
-Getting started with ducks can be an exciting project and here are some things you need to know.
+Getting started with ducks can be an exciting project.
+Here’s how to raise ducks in your backyard.

 Ducklings are best started as purchased vs. being hatched for newbies.

 Since there are so many differences with chicken hatching vs. duckling hatching it can be frustrating for a newbie.
 There are changes in humidity levels, turning the eggs and heat temps that drove us crazy at first.
 So, if you are new to ducks, may I recommend that you get hatched ducklings to start?